-Current Test Sites
+Current USA Test SiteS

-Our main test site in Barrow, located at the Northernmost tip of Alaska in the Arctic circle, is home to our largest deployment yet.
+Our main test site in Barrow, located at the Northernmost tip of Alaska in the Arctic Circle, is home to our largest deployment yet.
 In 2017, we deployed our material solution on 17,500 square meters (over four acres) of ice.
 With our proprietary remote monitoring buoy, Jelly 2, we can track how our material is performing from our lab in California and verify the material's effectiveness.
 See more photos of the Arctic test site in our Image Gallery.